Is Silicone Safe?

 5. If cleaning a silicone baking mat, lay the mat out flat to dry.

-If your silicone still has a few bits and pieces of food stuck to it, place it back in the oven at 350 degrees Fahrenheit for 5 to 10 minutes then to soak in hot water to loosen the food.
-Repeat the steps above to achieve clean silicone.
+If your silicone still has a few bits and pieces of food stuck to it, place it back in the oven at 350 degrees Fahrenheit for 5 to 10 minutes.
+Once heated, soak the silicone in hot water to loosen the food.
+Repeat the steps above to achieve a thorough cleaning.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.